 The triangular piece of land occupied by the Stadspark was once the site of a 16th-century fort.
-Close to the station and the zoo, its central location gives expats a chance to escape the city’s bustle without leaving its boundaries.
-The park boasts a lake and several historical monuments and is especially popular with joggers, walkers and families.
+Its central location is close to the station and the zoo, allowing expats to escape the city's bustle without leaving its boundaries.
+The park boasts a lake and various historical monuments and is especially popular with joggers, walkers and families.

 There's also plenty to do outside the city, including various cycle routes around the Flanders region, which can be used to explore the surrounding towns or tour the tranquil Belgian countryside.